Veteran-Capstone-Group/Veteran-Resource-WebApp/README.md

 #### Data Integration Sprint

 * Add search capabilities to filter through our dataset as it grows
+* Clean up resource data we currently have
+* Populate our categories with more data
+* Find most optimized solution for data transfers between dev cycles.

 #### User Interaction Sprint